YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 ## Getting Started

 Before doing anything take a backup of your chats and turn off your phone's internet so you don't lose any new messages.
-For that go to 'WhatsApp settings\Chat Settings\Chat Backup' here take a local backup.
+For that go to 'WhatsApp settings &#8594; Chat Settings &#8594; Chat Backup' here take a local backup.
 Prepare for the worst.
-After [installation](#installation-and-usage) follow on screen instructions.
+After [installation](#installation) follow on screen instructions.

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)

-### Prerequisites and preparation
+### Prerequisites

 * USB Debugging must be enabled on the target device.
-Settings -> Developer Options -> (Debugging) USB debugging
+Settings &#8594; Developer Options &#8594; (Debugging) USB debugging.
   * If you cannot find Developer Options then please go to: Settings -> About phone/device and tap the Build number multiple times until you're finally declared a developer.
 * Android device with Android 11 or higher with activated 'ADB over network' setting.
-Settings -> Developer Options -> ADB over network
+Settings &#8594; Developer Options &#8594; ADB over network
-* OR an Android device with Android 4 to 10 (i.e. Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, Pie, Q) AND a PC with USB functionality and installed [Android Debug Bridge for PC](https://developer.android.com/studio/releases/platform-tools)
+* OR an Android device with Android 4 to 10 (i.e. Ice Cream Sandwich, Jelly Bean, KitKat, Lollipop, Marshmallow, Nougat, Oreo, Pie, Q) and a PC with USB functionality and installed [Android Debug Bridge for PC](https://developer.android.com/studio/releases/platform-tools)
   * Run the following commands in a terminal opened in the 'platform-tools' folder.
 Authorize on your phone when prompted:
    * `adb devices`
    * `adb tcpip 5555`